 Source: Modern Adaptations of the Multi-Religious Manora Ancestral Vow Ceremony by Alexander Horstmann.

-Historically it seems reasonable to assume that this dance was influenced from the Indian dance and released to the the south of Thailand during a journey of committees who brought Buddha’s relics to Nakhon Sri Thammarat pagoda.
+Historically it seems reasonable to assume that this dance was influenced from the Indian dance and released to the south of Thailand during a journey of committees who brought Buddha’s relics to Nakhon Sri Thammarat pagoda.

 At start the dance was called “Chatri” but than it changed and merged with the myth of “Pra su thon – manohra”.
-The southerns belive that the manohra dance is good for untying bad luck, bringing good luck and curing health problems.
+The southerners believe that the manohra dance is good for untying bad luck, bringing good luck and curing health problems.

 มโนราห์ หรือที่ชาวปักษ์ใต้เรียกว่าโนรา เป็นมหรสพที่ได้ความความนิยมทั้งในอดีตและปัจจุบัน โดยส่วนตัวข้าพเจ้าเชื่อว่าได้รับอิทธิพลมาจากการแสดงของอินเดียและถ่ายทอดสู่ภาคใต้ของประเทศไทยผ่านเส้นทางการอันเชิญพระบรมสารีริกธาตุสู่บริเวณบรมธาตุเจดีย์ในจังหวัดนครศรีธรรมราช แต่มีตำนานที่เป็นที่ได้รับการนิยมทางภาคใต้ว่าถือกำเนินโดยนางนวลทองสำลี บุตรีของเจ้าเมืองพัทลุงที่ได้ฝันถึงการร่ายรำของเทวดา.